Leoxu0033/JSproject/README.md

 **Mini Flat Heroes** is a fast-paced survival platformer where you must survive for 20 seconds in each level while avoiding or defeating enemies.
 The game features progressive difficulty, dynamic safe havens, and a comprehensive scoring system.

+### Main menu modes

+The game provides three primary modes from the main menu:

+- Start — Begin playing immediately (starts Level 1).
+This is the normal play mode and persists high scores and completion data.
+- Level Select — Open the level selection screen; use the arrow keys or WASD to navigate, Enter to start the chosen level, and press the on-screen "Back" button or `Esc` to return to the main menu.
+- Showcase (Demo) — A non-persistent demo run that showcases gameplay without writing scores or progression to localStorage.
+Use this to try gameplay or for attract/demo loops.

+These controls are accessible from the top-level menu; see Controls below for keyboard/gamepad mappings.

 ### Key Features

 - **9 Unique Levels** - Each level has its own layout, obstacles, and enemy configurations